 On this page you will see an excellent collection of South Devon Railway photographs.
 This gallery features both steam and diesel trains plus any visiting locos.

 The South Devon Railway is 6.64 miles (10.69 km) long that runs alongside the River Dart in South Devon.
-The line has three main stations, Buckfastleigh, Staverton and Totnes Riverside.
+The line has three main stations, Buckfast leigh, Staverton and Totness Riverside.

-The line was first opened in 1872 which ran from the junction at Totnes mainline station that went to Buckfastleigh and Ashburton.
+The line was first opened in 1872 which ran from the junction at Totness mainline station that went to Buckfast leigh and Ashburton.
 Ninety years later in 1962 the line closed.

 In 1969 the line reopened as a heritage railway called the Dart Valley Railway.
 Due to improvements to the A38 road the line would no longer run to Ashburton.